Matthew Stafford doesn't know why former Detroit Lions teammate Ndamukong Suh hates him

 She said she knows Suh has a reputation (for cheap shots), but players should get clean slates.
 They grow, change and make mistakes but mature over time.

-"I feel like he's the only player in this league who really dislikes Matthew and we don't know.
+"I feel like he's the only player in this league who really dislikes Matthew and we don't know why.
 We legit don't know why. ...
-Now he can actually dislike him for a fricking reason (because we won).
+Now he can actually dislike him for a fricking reason.
 I thoroughly enjoyed it and that's all I'm gonna say.
 I wish Suh the best, I really do.
 His family is always so kind.
 But come on dude, ya'll were teammates at one point.
 That really bothered me. ...
 I just don't get it, it disappoints me in a way with Suh.
 Maybe we'll figure out, maybe there's a reason and he'll let us know, but Matthew doesn't really seem to care.
 Just me, of course."

 This article originally appeared on Detroit Free Press: Matthew Stafford can't figure out why Ndamukong Suh hates him